 Let’s talk details.

-…and mix together coconut oil, pure maple syrup, almond butter, vanilla extract, and cinnamon.
-We pour said mixture over the nut mixture, mix well, then bake.
+Mix together coconut oil, pure maple syrup, almond butter, vanilla extract, and cinnamon in a small bowl.
+Pour said mixture over the nut mixture and mix well to combine.

 I got a little fancy with this particular batch of granola and made little yogurt bowls (using store-bought coconut milk yogurt).